What was the Prada Transformer?

 Exhibition: Turn into me

-The third cycle of exhibition work to be installed was called ‘Turn into me’ which incorporates a series of 3-dimensional constructions.
-Using humor and animation that provoke the viewer’s imagination, this exhibitive work featured skeletons, eyes, and images of human anguish.
+The third cycle of exhibition work to be installed was called ‘Turn into me’, incorporating a series of 3-dimensional constructions.
+Using humor and animation that provoke the viewer’s imagination, this exhibition work featured skeletons, eyes, and images of human anguish.

 Exhibition: The Students

-The last exhibition and which completed a four-part rotation of the Prada Transformer building was ‘The Students’ Take Over.’
-Span over an entire day, this exhibition was dedicated to new art with a focus on work done by students from the various universities around South Korea.
+The last exhibition and which completed a four-part rotation of the Prada Transformer building, was ‘The Students’ Take Over.’
+Span over an entire day, this exhibition was dedicated to new art focusing on work done by students from the various universities around South Korea.

 Inside the Prada Transformer